solarisDigitalAssets/docs/docs/API_Guide.md

 - The transaction is confirmed by the network and the corresponding Transaction of type DEPOSIT state is changed on the platform, crediting the funds
 - The partner can detect the state change by polling for the individual Transaction details or by listing the Account Transactions

+## Token Deposits

+On the blockchain level tokens can be received on Addresses of the underlying asset.
+To register token deposits that have been sent to the Address of the underlying asset (on the Solaris Digital Assets platform) a token Wallet MUST be created.

+Once a token Wallet has been created, existing Addresses of the base Wallet can receive token Deposits and all token Deposits for this Asset that happened before the creation of the Wallet will be visible to the Partner.

 ### Example

 ```